GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 65. "not see that coming" Reddit hive-mind downplays Nazi threats with joke-washing amusement-washing.
 The train full of human food that Carol wants to *see coming* and the Hive Mind says they did not see that part of Carol coming.
 The train passing ABQ with bodies.
 OPERA_A https://www.youtube.com/watch?v=K6PwUG283DU train tunnel escape. tunnel vision of mindsets / hive mind/ Teachers (Walter White teacher, Nazi poisoning society of ABQ weakness) 15,240,762 views  March 1, 2022  anti-poetry anti-Authoring of Carol / Helen - and Helen's post-doctorate thesis.
 "Another Brick in the Wall Pt.
 2 (The Wall) - 1080p Remastered"

+66. Tim Finnegan brick layer, thick as a brick song, audience thick as a brick to metaphors and poetry and mythology stories that end on Christmas Eve / Christmas Day about plucking apples to make hard cider to drink.
+Squeeze the apple, squeeze the milk, lesbian thick as a brick of the story metaphors of minute 22 Tim Finnegan brick.
+Audience "shits a brick" at any poetic writing or interpretation of the Latin clergy metaphors in the Great Seal of the United States of America year 250 in 2026 Pluribus "We The People" poetry.
+Shit a brick audience who flees to Walter White's grave site for comfort stories of Mr. White the raging toxic influencer.
+Tim lays bricks and goes high above on his ladder where angels fear to tread and builds his Tower of Babel on page 3 of Finnegans Wake book for Carol the book author to follow Helen's lead with the reformed Fall story of Dublin in ABQ.

+67. "Lost Irish Whiskey: This brand was co-founded by an Irish whiskey expert named Tim Herlihy.
+The whiskey's concept is centered around the Irish diaspora worldwide and features casks sourced from six different continents to symbolize Irish people living in those areas."

 &nbsp;

 # And also